miyagi-dev/miyagi/README.md

 }
 ```

-_headman_'s concept of inheriting data works best with rendering engines which allow you to pass data objects into an include.
+_headman_'s concept of inheriting mock data works best with rendering engines which allow you to pass data objects into an include.
 Please check the section [Rendering engines](#rendering-engines) for limitations with certain rendering engines.

 _**Note:** There is no way to create a named variation of a variation._